Hive-Hexagon/project_arduino/piscine_01/projects_and_componentx.md

 	* Hardware:
 		* Arduino & USB cable
 2. Blink a single LED light:
 	* Upgrade the Hello World.
 Let’s light up a single external LED light!
-	b.
-Hardware:
+	* Hardware:
 		* 1 LED
 		* 1 220 Ω resistor
 		* 1 wire
 		* Arduino & USB cable
 3. Create a blinking LED Wave:
-	a.
-Let’s light up some LEDs!
+	* Let’s light up some LEDs!
 You will need to light up 5 LEDs in a row, in a wave light pattern.
 Like the TV show car KITT from knight rider.
-	b.
-Hardware:
+	* Hardware:
 		* 5 LEDs
 		* 5 560 Ω resistors
 		* One breadboard
 		* Bunch of connecting wires
 		* Arduino & USB cable
 4. Demonstrate a Pulse-width modulation (PWM):
-	a.
-Create a “breathing effect” on light 3 from the project above.
+	* Create a “breathing effect” on light 3 from the project above.
-	b.
-Hardware:
+	* Hardware:
 		* Same as 3.